 Because addiction and dependence often occur together, treatment for opioid addiction usually begins with a medically supervised detox program.
 It can be difficult for someone to focus on mentally healing from addiction while their body continues to crave the drug.

-At The Bluffs, our team of medical professionals monitors each individual through the withdrawal process.
+At Vertava Health of Ohio, our team of medical professionals monitors each individual through the withdrawal process.
 We administer medications as needed to reduce the severity of withdrawal symptoms and ease discomfort.

 The detox process may include tapering the dose of oxycodone rather than stopping it abruptly so the body can gradually adjust.